vemula2594/Bankruptcy-Prediction-project-/README.md

+# Bankruptcy-Prediction-project-
-# Bankruptcy-Prediction-project-This project involves building a classification model to predict the probability of bankruptcy for a business based on various features.
+This project involves building a classification model to predict the probability of bankruptcy for a business based on various features.
 The dataset contains information on 250 companies and 7 features, and the goal is to predict the target variable, "bankruptcy" or "non-bankruptcy".
 The project aims to help businesses and investors make informed decisions about investing in a particular company

 Business Objective: